 my fishing watch - the Casio MDV-106

 Very simply; this watch is an entirely capable outdoors unit perfectly suited for fishing.
 It's big enough to see when your hands are busy, and its lume is bright enough to see in the dusk – when the fishing is best.
 Its water resistance is superb, and its rotating bezel serves as a great way of marking time to help you move on from a non-producing fishing spot.
+The dial is clear with white-and-silver indices standing out starkly on a pure black dial.
+The indices are well sized, unlike many dive watches, even though they're merely stamped into the dial and not separate markers applied to the dial.
 And with a steel case and screw-down case back, the body is rugged enough to withstand anything you're going to do to it.

 Well; it's almost rugged enough to withstand anything.
-The watch has a flaw, as you might expect from something that you can buy for $50 in Canada with a bit of care.
+The watch has a flaw, as you might expect from something that you I was able to buy for $CA50.
 I'll get to the flaw in a moment, but first I want to stress what that price means.
 Canada is a land of mysterious mark-ups.
 At present, for instance, Timex has nothing on their site for less than $50.
 So whatever flaws I've found, let's keep the price in mind.

-I'm writing this review at the three year mark, having worn it for 150 weekends plus any time when my $300 SARB033 wasn't suitable.
+I'm writing this review at the three year mark, having worn it for 150 weekends plus any time when my $400 SARB033 wasn't suitable.
 That includes cleaning out a cottage crammed to the rafters with junk by my hoarder grandfather, building furniture, and many (many) fishing trips.
-I tend to take care of my things.
-I had a $90 Lorus purchased for my high school graduation last 15 years; I have a blazer from 1997 that's in wearable condition; and I kept LEGO from the late 70's in such good shape that my kids are now playing with it.
-I can assure you that this watch has stood up to a great deal of use in great shape.
-The case and the bezel appear like new.
-In reality, there's a blemish in the black paint on the bezel that could be an oddly squirrelly scratch or a defect in the paint application: I can't tell.
-But I also can only see the thing in direct and low-angle sunlight, so it's immaterial.
+The case and the bezel appear like new aside from an odd mark that looks like a defect in the paint application that can only be seen under direct and low-angle sunlight, so it's immaterial.
 Likewise, the case has a variety of abrasions so superfluous that again you have to play the case around under oblique and strong lighting – a pointless way of finding defects.

 So it's well made.
 The bezel was always firm and pliant in its one-direction turning that I could confidently rely on it for timing my stays at one fishing haunt or another.